26 May 2020

 Singaporeans are advised to defer non-essential travel to Hong Kong, given current developments.
 If you are already in Hong Kong, you should take all necessary precautions to ensure your personal safety.
 You are advised to stay vigilant, monitor developments through the local news, and heed the instructions of the local authorities.
-You should avoid protests and large public gatherings, and stay in touch with your family and friends so that they know you are safe.
+You should avoid taking photos of and attending protests and large public gatherings, as well as stay in touch with your family and friends so that they know you are safe.

 Singaporeans in Hong Kong are encouraged to eRegister with the Ministry of Foreign Affairs at https://eregister.mfa.gov.sg/ to enable us to contact you should the need arise.